Millions under lockdown in China as COVID-19 outbreak grows

 Earlier in the week, the steelmaking hub of Wugang in central Henan province announced a three-day lockdown over a single COVID-19 case.

-The fast-spreading Omicron variant of the virus has been a major challenge for Chinese authorities, as they try to limit the economic damage caused by Covid restrictions.
+The fast-spreading omicron variant of the virus has been a major challenge for Chinese authorities, as they try to limit the economic damage caused by COVID-19 restrictions.

 China logged its slowest second-quarter growth rate since the initial COVID-19 outbreak, with GDP expanding just 0.4 percent on-year.